Nathan-Anderson-1024/React-final/README.md

 9. Context API cleanup
 10. general code cleanup
 11. Limit the number of items a user can add.
-12. Update subtotals when cart quantity is updated from the cart page
+12. Update subtotals when cart quantity is updated from the cart page (fix useEffect to read quantity of object)